The entire archipelago is a garden in one and a kaleidoscope of colour with horticulture, husbandry and natural flora happily living side-by-side.

-Turn any corner on a walk on the Isles of Scilly, at any time of year, and the colours there to greet you - in the winter flower fields, along the vibrant hedgerows, amongst the subtle heathlands, beside the coastal shores or in manicured residents’ gardens - are simply superb.
+Turn any corner on a walk on the Isles of Scilly, at any time of year, and the colours are there to greet you - in the winter flower fields, along the vibrant hedgerows, amongst the subtle heathlands, beside the coastal shores or in manicured residents’ gardens - are simply superb.

 Whilst this is to some extent true, the balance between nature and artifice is delicate, complex, and ever changing, and stretches back in time as long as humankind has inhabited these isles.
-Indeed a flick through old photographs from just a generation ago reveals a very different landscape on Scilly to one we’re used to seeing today.
+Indeed, a flick through old photographs from just a generation ago reveals a very different landscape on Scilly to one we’re used to seeing today.

-The beloved cobalt-blue and white agapanthus found in gardens and hedgerows are native to New Zealand, as are the swathes of pittosporum hedges that line and protect the fields of dainty white and yellow narcissi.
+The beloved cobalt-blue and white agapanthus found in gardens and hedgerows are native to New Zealand, as are the swathe of pittosporum hedges that line and protect the fields of dainty white and yellow narcissi.

 Aeoniums originally came from the Canary Islands and Africa and, of course, Tresco Abbey Garden boasts some 20,000 plants and flora from all around the world.